Episode 10: Lou Radja, Motivational Speaker and Social Entrepreneur

 Success without significance is hollow.
 Significance without success is not sustainable.

 I think we’ve all seen this in people we know and love.
 Some of us have experienced this ourselves.

 Many of you have reached financial success only to find that the money was unfulfilling because you were in a job you hated, and found that you were left with a perpetually empty void where you were missing either heart, creativity or both!

 Likewise many of you have over-indexed on significance leaving yourselves exhausted and ineffective.
 Too much purpose without success can feel like banging your head against a wall.

 So… like many things in life, there is a balance to be struck.
 A purpose-filled life can help you to maximize both success and significance.

 Lou shared some of his father’s wisdom, If you are fortunate enough to ride the elevator of success to the top, you must remember to send the elevator back down for someone else to ride.

 Learn more about Lou at his website: https://louradja.com/

 Click here to Subscribe to Lou’s YouTube channel, where there’s a ton of inspirational content already waiting for you.

-If you prefer to watch the video version of this episode, it’s available on the Art of Change YouTube channel.
+If you prefer to watch the video version of this episode, it’s available to our subscribers on Patreon.
 Click here to watch.